mawenbao/gofeed/README.md

     *  {description}: full-text description of feed entry, matched against the corresponding {link} page
     *  custom regular expressions: *MUST NOT* contain any of the predefined patterns
 * The crawler knows well when to request new html and when to use local html cache.
 This will save a lot of bandwidth.
-* Several websites in one full-text feed.

 ## Things need to be improved

-*  Lacking checks for duplicate feed entries.
 *  Little documentation.
-*  No enough tests.
+*  No enough tests(use coveralls.io coverage service)
 *  Maybe more...

 ## More functions on the todo list

 1. <del>Cache old requests: use sqlite to cache downloaded web pages and save their lastmod time.</del>
 2. Download html files for each feed target defined in the configuration in separate goroutines.
+3. Add debug mode, which prints more infomation
-3. Add alternative methods to extract feed title, link and description from html
+4. Add alternative methods to extract feed title, link and description from html
     1. xpath

 ## Install